Coma Cluster: Cluster members

 As is usual for clusters of this richness, the galaxies are overwhelmingly elliptical and S0 galaxies, with only a few spirals of younger age, and many of them probably near the outskirts of the cluster.

 The full extent of the cluster was not understood until it was more thoroughly studied in the 1950s by astronomers at Mount Palomar Observatory, although many of the individual galaxies in the cluster had been identified previously.

 Dark matter

 The Coma Cluster is one of the first places where observed gravitational anomalies were considered to be indicative of unobserved mass.
 In 1933 Fritz Zwicky showed that the galaxies of the Coma Cluster were moving too fast for the cluster to be bound together by the visible matter of its galaxies.
 Though the idea of dark matter would not be accepted for another fifty years, Zwicky wrote that the galaxies must be held together by "dunkle Materie" (dark matter).

 About 90% of the mass of the Coma cluster is believed to be in the form of dark matter.
-The distribution of dark matter throughout the cluster, however, is poorly constrained.